ehsanasgari/DeepPrime2Sec/README.md

 ## Model (b) CNN + BiLSTM + Highway Connection of PSSM

-For the details of CNN + BiLSTM model please refer to the paper, to specify this model for the paper use `deep_learning_model: a_cnn_bilstm`
+For the details of CNN + + Highway Connection of PSSM model please refer to the paper, to specify this model for the paper use `deep_learning_model: model_b_cnn_bilstm_highway`

 ![mdoel_b](https://user-images.githubusercontent.com/8551117/61133494-d91f6b80-a4bd-11e9-8999-4ce501289ec2.png)